Cynthia Hofmann-Coale, NTP, CNHP

 “Life at the Well, so far, has been an exciting and educating journey.
 I have learned so much and continue to learn every day about the human body and mind, and how we all have the ability to heal when on proper nutrition and the right path.”

-Naomi began working at the Well of Life Center in January of 2017 as a Clinician’s Assistant.
+Emily Jurin started working at the Well of Life in September of 2017 as a Clinician’s Assistant.

 Laura came to the Well of Life in 2008 for allergies, digestive issues, and constant stomach aches.
 Laura started working at the Well in July of 2016 as a Clinician’s Assistant.